codewars/blog/content/2014/2014-05-22_comment-tracking-system/index.md

-+++
+---
-title = "Comment Tracking System" description = """
+description: |
   The comments system now includes a tracking system to handle issues, questions, and suggestions.
   When commenting you have the option to tag the comment so it gets addressed.
-"""
+taxonomies:

-[taxonomies]
+  tags: []
-tags = []
+title: Comment Tracking System
-+++
+---

 The comments system now includes a  tracking system to  handle issues, questions, and suggestions.
 When commenting you have the option to tag the comment so it gets addressed.